abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6_secure_pipeline/readme.md

 | **DAST Tools**   | External scanning of live app        | **OWASP ZAP CLI**, **Nikto**        |
 | **Secrets Scanning** | Detect leaked secrets in code     | **Gitleaks**, **truffleHog**        |
 | **Deployment**   | Push to internal app server          | SCP or SSH to App VM                |

 ---

-## 📦 Project Structure

-- The **Next.js application** resides in a GitLab repo
-- A `.gitlab-ci.yml` defines the secure pipeline stages
-- Scan reports are stored as artifacts or pushed to monitoring solutions
-- All builds and tests run inside isolated GitLab Runners

----